JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/get_changesets.md

 ### Error codes

 === "400 (**Bad Request**)"
-    On misformed parameters.
-A text message explaining the error is returned.
+    For misformed parameters, a text message explaining the error is returned.
 In particular, trying to provide both the `uid` and `display_name` as user query parameters will result in this error.
 === "404 (**Not Found**)"
-    When no user with the given `uid` or `display_name` could be found.
+    No user with the given `uid` or `display_name` could be found.